logscape/Logscape/README.md

 `vs-syslog-server` - Logscape Syslog Server

-`vs-util` - Utlity module for chargeback and costing.
+`vs-util` - Utility module for chargeback and costing.

 ## Contact
 Please direct any queries to support@logscape.com